BenRoss92/CV/README.md

 In order to redesign both the [Louis Parkinson Climbing](http://louisparkinsonclimbing.co.uk/) and [Man Overboard Quintet](http://manoverboardswing.co.uk/) websites, I taught myself HTML, CSS and improved my WordPress knowledge, as well as Google Analytics and social media analytics tools to market Louis Parkinson Climbing.
 At MN2S, I learnt WordPress and basic Photoshop quickly, researching anything unfamiliar and keeping notes to recall steps quickly and avoid repeating questions, as well as learning affiliate marketing programs at Stream:20.

-#### Finding Solutions

-As a Technical Support Intern at TIG, I researched and fixed customers’ bugs without having prior IT servicing experience or knowledge, but knowing where and how to look.
-When redesigning and fixing issues of the Louis Parkinson Climbing, MN2S and Man Overboard Quintet websites, I found and implemented solutions through researching and asking the right questions of the wider online community.

-#### Creating Solutions
+#### Creating and finding solutions

-At Makers Academy, I pitched two minimum viable products ideas - [Atomodoro](https://github.com/BenRoss92/Atomodoro) and [Plyr2](https://github.com/BenRoss92/plyr2) - which were voted for by my cohort of twenty-five people into becoming real projects.
-At The Angel Inn, my manager implemented my solution for managing reservations quicker and easier, involving a visual map and tally chart to track available seating.
+As a Technical Support Intern, I researched and solved customers’ bugs without previous IT experience, deducing where and how to look.
+I pitched two prototype ideas at Makers Academy - [Atomodoro](https://github.com/BenRoss92/Atomodoro) and [Plyr2](https://github.com/BenRoss92/plyr2) - subsequently voted by my cohort of twenty-five people into becoming real projects.
+At The Angel Inn, I improved the efficiency of managing reservations by providing a visual solution to management.

 #### Thinking Analytically